-First you will need to prepare the probe for pairing.
-With the AWRC REM probe powered off, press and hold the power button while plugging in the new AWRC REM probe to USB power.
-Release the power button and now the probe light will begin flashing quickly.
+1. First you will need to prepare the probe for pairing.
+Plug in the new AWRC probe to USB power then press the power button for 2 seconds to enter pairing mode.
+Leave the probe plugged into power.

 2. Open Studio and Enter the REM or LSM module.
 Click the three dots in the top menu and select "Pair"